yappeizhen/Pastey/README.md

 ### Environment Setup

-Create a backend/.env file in your root folder by making a copy of backend/.env.example.

-- If you are running your own postgres (not via docker-compose), update the variables accordingly.
+Create a `.env` file in `/backend` by making a copy of `backend/.env.example`.
+If you are running your own postgres (not via docker-compose), update the variables accordingly.

 ```sh
 cp backend/.env.example backend/.env